-DR. REGINALD W. BIBBY holds the Board of Governors Research Chair in the Department of Sociology at the University of Lethbridge.
-His third and most recent five-year term extends through 2016.
+DR. REGINALD W. BIBBY is a sociologist who has been tracking social trends in Canada through a large number of national surveys of adult and young people spanning 1975 through today.
 Born and raised in Edmonton, he received a Ph.D. from Washington State University, an M.A. from the University of Calgary, a B.D. from Southern Seminary in Louisville, and a B.A. from the University of Alberta.
+He also has received honorary doctoral degrees from Laurentian University (1994) and the University of Lethbridge (2018).
+Following graduation from Washington State, he spend one year at York University in Toronto before embarking on a five-decade career at the University of Lethbridge.
 In 2006, in recognition of his outstanding contribution to the nation, the Governor General appointed him an Officer of the Order of Canada.
-He also is a 2012 recipient of the Diamond Jubilee Medal.

-Over the past four decades, Reginald Bibby has been monitoring social trends in Canada through a series of well known national surveys of adults and teenagers, in the process gathering pioneering and historic data on religion and youth.
-He has presented his findings in North America, Europe, Australia, and Japan, lecturing at universities including British Columbia, Alberta, Manitoba, McMaster, Queen's, Toronto, Acadia, Oxford, Notre Dame, and Harvard.
-He is the author of fourteen books and some eighty journal articles.
-To date, more than 150,000 copies of his books have been sold.
+For some five decades since 1975, Reginald Bibby has been monitoring social trends in Canada through a series of well known, "Project Canada" national surveys of adults and youth, in the process gathering pioneering and historic data on religion and young people.
+He has presented his findings in North America, Europe, Australia, and Japan, lecturing at universities including British Columbia, Alberta, Manitoba, McMaster, Queen's, Toronto, Acadia, St. Francis Xavier, Oxford, Notre Dame, and Harvard.
+He is the author of seventeen books, numerous monographs, and more than one hundred and twenty journal and magazine articles.
+Some 160,000 copies of his books have been sold.

 Professor Bibby has conducted research and analyzes in Canada for the United, Anglican, Presbyterian, and Alliance churches, along with the Evangelical Fellowship of Canada.
-He also is well-known to Roman Catholics and many other groups as a researcher, writer, and consultant.
-His work in the United States has included a major study in the late 1990s of the ministry priorities of some thirty American denominations and close to 2,500 congregations carried out for a consortium of U.S. Protestant publishers.
+In 2016, his ground-breaking book, Canada's Catholics, co-authored with Angus Reid, was released.
+Dr. Bibby also is well-known to a wide variety of other groups as a researcher, consultant, and writer.
+His work in the United States has included a major study at the turn of the century of the ministry priorities of some thirty American denominations and close to 2,500 congregations carried out for a consortium of U.S. Protestant publishers.

-He also has carried out surveys and data analyses for the Solicitor General of Canada, the Canadian Broadcasting Corporation, the Canadian Football League, the federal government's Social Trends Directorate, Indian and Northern Affairs Canada, and the Province of Alberta.
-A decade ago, he conducted a significant national survey with the Vanier Institute of the Family on what Canadians want from family life.
-The results were summarized in the monograph report, The Future Families Project: A Survey of Canadian Hopes and Dreams (2004).
+Professor Bibby has carried out surveys and data analyses for the Solicitor General of Canada, the Canadian Broadcasting Corporation, the Canadian Football League, the federal government's Social Trends Directorate, Indigenous Services Canada, the Vanier Institute of the Family, and the Province of Alberta.

 Professor Bibby's efforts to interpret his findings have taken him into an unusually wide variety of settings across North America and beyond.
-He is routinely sought after for comment, data, and presentations.
+He has been routinely sought after for comment, data, and presentations.